tigransloyan/pedrokroger.net/source/_posts/2012-11-05-time-tracking-for-founders.markdown

 results.
 But tracking my time has been beneficial, not intrusive and it helps with procrastination and focus.
-Usually I don't like to say how much time I've spent on things because, in my experience, people who don't track time don't have the slightest idea how long things makey take (specially for long projects) and may misinterpret the data (if I tell you how long I've spent building my first product you'd flip out ;-) Finally, I use the informating to give me the order of how long projects may take.
+Usually I don't like to say how much time I've spent on things because, in my experience, people who don't track time don't have the slightest idea of how long things may take (specially for long projects) and may misinterpret the data (if I tell you how long I've spent building my first product you'd flip out ;-)

+Finally, I don't necessarily care about the precise duration of a project, down to the minute.
+I like to know the order of time a project took to be accomplished.
 Some projects will need the order of a couple dozen hours while others the order of one hundred hours.
+So even if I didn't track every single minute I was working on a project (I don't track the time I'm having ideas on the shower or on a long walk) I still get a decent estimate of how much time was necessary to complete a project and how much time I may need for similar projects.

-Let me know in the comments how tracking your time has helped you and if you have a good solution to track energy level.
+Let me know in the comments how tracking your time has helped you and if you have a good solution to track energy levels.

 <!-- Links -->